canvasduck/roo-bakery/README.md

 # Roo Bakery

-A CLI tool for managing YAML documents by selecting objects based on their 'slug' value.
+A CLI tool for managing YAML documents by selecting objects based on their 'name' value.

 ## Overview